Naaman Roosevelt

-Naaman I. Roosevelt (born December 24, 1987) is an American former professional football wide receiver who is currently the receivers coach for the Hamilton Tiger-Cats of the Canadian Football League (CFL).
+Naaman Ishhod Roosevelt (born December 24, 1987) is an American former professional football wide receiver who is currently the receivers coach for the Hamilton Tiger-Cats of the Canadian Football League (CFL).
 During his playing career, he was a member of the Buffalo Bills, Cleveland Browns, Detroit Lions, Saskatchewan Roughriders, Montreal Alouettes, and Winnipeg Blue Bombers.
 He played college football for the Buffalo Bulls.

 Early life

 Roosevelt was raised in the East Side of Buffalo in an area which he described as violent.
 In that environment, he later said, it was difficult to think past the next day and his peers "didn't think about going to college and things like that."
 Roosevelt said that outlook changed when he was recruited to attend St. Joseph's Collegiate Institute, a private school in suburban Tonawanda.

 At St. Joseph's, Roosevelt played basketball and football as a quarterback and kick returner.
 As a senior in 2005, he threw a Western New York record 35 touchdown passes and was named the Buffalo News Player of the Year.